kmvkrish/ng2-ipl/README.md

 2. Search for matches played by a specific teams (of all seasons)
 3. Select a match to view complete details
 4. Get match summary, ball-by-ball, in detail.
+5. Filter the available matches based on >Season

 ![Alt text](./images/match-details.png)